fleek-platform/website/src/content/docs/SDK/IPFS/index.md

 };
 ```

-## addAll
+## AddAll

-The addAll is designed to upload multiple files to IPFS.
+The `addAll` is designed to upload multiple files to IPFS.
 This function is asynchronous and returns a Promise that resolves to an array of UploadResult objects.

 ### Function Signature